 Whether you go in person or send your request by mail, you’ll need to provide specific information and a small fee.
 The cost for a copy of the report is $3.
 To ensure the records department can find your report quickly, be prepared to provide the following details:

-• The report number given to you by the officer at the scene
+- The report number given to you by the officer at the scene

-• The date and time the accident occurred
+- The date and time the accident occurred

-• The exact location, such as the street address or nearest intersection
+- The exact location, such as the street address or nearest intersection

-• The full names of all drivers or parties involved
+- The full names of all drivers or parties involved

 Gathering these details is a critical step after an automobile accident.
 Having this information ready will make the process much simpler.
 If you’re struggling to find this information or have questions about your next steps, please don’t hesitate to contact our office for guidance.

-Handling Special Accident Reports
+Special Cases: Other Types of Accident Reports

 Not every accident report is obtained through the standard online portal.
 Depending on the severity of the crash, where it happened, and when it occurred, you might need to follow a different process.
 If your situation feels a bit out of the ordinary, don’t worry.
 There are clear paths for handling these special cases, whether it was a minor fender-bender or an incident that happened years ago.
 Understanding these specific procedures ensures you can track down the correct documentation for your insurance claim or legal needs.
 It’s all about knowing where to look and what information to have ready.
 Let’s walk through the most common special scenarios you might encounter.